Santa Susana Field Laboratory: 2023 Surface Water

-Community involvement
+Community Involvement

-Community advisory group
+Community Advisory Group

 A petition to form a "CAG" or community advisory group was denied in March 2010 by DTSC.
 In 2012, the current CAG's petition was approved.
 The SSFL CAG recommends that all responsible parties execute a risk-based cleanup to EPA's suburban residential standard that will minimize excavation, soil removal and backfill and thus reduce danger to public health and functions of surrounding communities.
 However, SSFL Panel believes the CAG has a conflict of interest, as it is funded in large part by a grant from the U.S. Department of Energy, and three of its members are former employees of Boeing or its parent company, North American Aviation.
+It is believed that the SSFL CAG is no longer active.

 Documentary

 In 2021, the three hour documentary In the Dark of the Valley depicted mothers advocating for cleanup of the site who have children suffering from cancer believed to be caused by the contamination.